i-jaha/PythonGeneration/README.md

-# 🐍 Answers to the objectives of the Python Generation: A Course for Beginners course
+# 🐍 Answers to the Python Generation course tasks: a beginner's course

 ## Purpose
 This repository contains solutions to problems from the course ‘Generation Python: A Course for Beginners’ (Stepik).